aganm/yarnspin/docs/programmer.md

 Yarnspin engine will compile on Windows, MacOS, Linux and web browsers.

-You will need a C compiler. tcc, gcc and clang are supported out of the box.
+You will need a C compiler. tcc, gcc, clang and msvc are supported out of the box.

 In addition to a compiler, you will also need a code editor - any code editor will work, as long as it can save plain text files.
 Sublime (www.sublimetext.com) is a popular choice that runs on all three operating systems.